jakyloo/Promise/README.md

 ## Tutorial for the 'Promise'

 When I started learning 'Promise' I found over the net a plenty of example, confused and partial.
-So I decided to merge all that knowledge to realize this tutorial to explain how the Promise works.   ,
+So I decided to merge all that knowledge to realize this tutorial to understand how the Promise works.   ,

 This tutorial is made with a mixed technique that uses the browses as IDE.
 There are:
 - a 'frontend'(the page) with some description of the main concept.